SimonLodal/xenum/docs/README.md

   and/or class.
 - int16_t is now enforced as the integer type to use for the enum values.
 The default is to use the smallest type that is big enough to hold the number of enum values.
+- The empty field after int16_t is for optional features, which all have sane defaults (see below).
 - The custom properties are defined as separate lists.
 - Color has the special type "cstring".
-It is really a plain const char*, but strings need special handling, so you must use this special cooked type name for them.
+It is really a const char*, but strings need special handling, so you must use this special cooked typename for them.
 All other types can just be used as is.
 - The values (the V() macros) now also define the values of the custom properties.